Trustees

 He is a graduate of the University of Cambridge.
 Prior to Balderton, he spent 18 years at Goldman Sachs, holding various roles including Global Head of Equity Capital Markets and Vice-Chairman of Goldman Sachs International.

-Tim is chair of the Finance and Commercial Committee and sits on the Audit and Risk, Development and Nominations and Remuneration Committees and the Business Transformation Group.
+Tim is Chair of the Finance and Commercial Committee and sits on the Audit and Risk, Development and Nominations and Remuneration committees.

 Lisa Burger CBE